tweag/opam-nix/README.md

 `pin-depends` unless it is passed `pinDepends = false`, just like `buildOpamProject`.

+Both `materialize` and `materializeOpamProject` take a `regenCommand` argument, which will be added to their output as `__opam_nix_regen` attribute.
+This is the command that should be executed to regenerate the definition file.

 `materializedDefsToScope` takes a JSON file with package defintions as produced by `materialize` and turns it into a scope.
 It is quick, does not use IFD or have any dependency on `opam` or `opam2json`.
 Note that `opam2json` is still required for actually building the package (it parses the `<package>.config` file).

-There also is a convenience script called `opam-nix-gen`.
-It is available as `github:tweag/opam-nix#opam-nix-gen`, e.g. `nix shell github:tweag/opam-nix#opam-nix-gen`.
-Internally, it calls `materialize` or `materializeOpamProject`.
-You can use it to generate the `package-defs.json`, and then pass that file to `materializedDefsToScope` in your `flake.nix`.
+There also are convenience scripts called `opam-nix-gen` and `opam-nix-regen`.
+It is available as `packages` on this repo, e.g. `nix shell github:tweag/opam-nix#opam-nix-gen` should get you `opam-nix-gen` in scope.
+Internally:
+- `opam-nix-gen` calls `materialize` or `materializeOpamProject`.
+You can use it to generate the `package-defs.json`, and then pass that file to `materializedDefsToScope` in your `flake.nix`
+- `opam-nix-regen` reads `__opam_nix_regen` from the
+  `package-defs.json` file you supply to it, and runs the command it finds there.
+It can be used to regenerate the `package-defs.json` file.

 #### Examples